HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2025-12:
 This block is part of a countDown sequence ending at 2025-01.
 - 2025 will be "pushedDown" into a separate file.
+  - it will be interesting to see how this is solved when 2012-01 is finally saturated.

 ### ㏘